SolarSistim/Quickdash/README.md

     },
 ```

-Category & links settings:
+## Category & links settings:

 Quickdash will iterate over the "links" portion of board-data.json and display them in the order that they're in within the JSON file.

-- name: The name of the category.
+- **name**: The name of the category.
 This is the part that will cause a category panel to appear.
-- title: The title of the link.
+- **title**: The title of the link.
 This is what the link will apear as on the dashboard.
-- icon: The icon's filename.
+- **icon**: The icon's filename.
 All icons are hosted at /assets/icons.
-- link: The link that you will navigate to when you click on it.
+- **link**: The link that you will navigate to when you click on it.
 Always opens in new tab.

 # The entire quickdash JSON configuration file